pinting/TalkJS/README.md

 ### exists

-The user exists - on register, for example.
+Selected username exists - on register, for example.

 ### notFound

-Selected user not found.
+Selected username not found.

 ### notLoggedIn